-7.4 Reducing Wall and Ceiling Clearances Safely
+8.4 Reducing Wall and Ceiling Clearances Safely

-It is often desirable to reduce minimum installation the clearances by placing the stove to walls closer SO installation takes up less floor space.
-You can safely reduce the minimum clearances by permanently installing a shield between the stove combustible material.
-The rules for safe shields can be complicated, so read them carefully and follow them exactly.
-Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building inspector fire before proceeding.
+It is often desirable to reduce minimum installation the clearances by placing the stove closer to walls so the installation takes up less floor space.
+You can safely reduce the minimum clearances permanently by installing a shield between the stove and combustible material.
+The rules for safe shields can be complicated. so read them carefully and follow them exactly.
+Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building fire inspector before proceeding.

-7.4.1 Shield Construction Rules
+8.4.1 Shield Construction Rules